zhscn/nongnu/readme.rst

 ``doc-show-inline-idle-delay`` (float ``0.75``)
    The idle delay to use before updating doc-strings.

+``doc-show-inline-exclude-regexp`` (regexp / nil ``nil``) Optionally exclude comments that contain text matching this regular expression.

+   This can be useful for excluding comments which define function grouping or other kinds of file sections, which aren't intended to represent documentation for the following symbol.

 ``doc-show-inline-face-background-highlight`` (float ``-0.04``)
    The tint to use when generating the background color for the background of doc-string overlays.
    The value is between -1.0 and 1.0 where negative numbers darken, positive numbers brighten.